subworded/subworded.github.io/_pages/about.md

 ---

-Fauzan is a researcher focusing on environmental and energy policy, corporate supply chains, and agrarian conflicts in Indonesia.
-Transitioning from a career in professional journalism, he applies his investigative expertise to analyse illicit corporate financing, resource exploitation, and social displacement.
-He holds a postgraduate degree in media from the University of New South Wales (UNSW).
+My work as a researcher centres on the frameworks and financing of the energy transition.
+Drawing on my previous experience as a journalist, I apply investigative methodologies to examine resource exploitation and corporate accountability in Indonesia.

+Having completed my postgraduate degree in Media at the University of New South Wales (UNSW Sydney), I am now focused on integrating communication studies into this work.
+Moving forward, I plan to explore research directions at the intersection of media discourse and environmental advocacy.

+Please navigate via the menu bar above to explore my archive of publications.